lizcas01/readme-generator/README.md

   Clone the SSH or HTTPS.

   ## Usage
-  Answer the questions given in the terminal.
+  Answer the questions given in the terminal or follow the video. https://drive.google.com/file/d/1ZMhRRfi8X5Uead20FyvXNNq5GoSkXxBl/view?usp=sharing

-  https://drive.google.com/file/d/1ZMhRRfi8X5Uead20FyvXNNq5GoSkXxBl/view?usp=sharing

   ## Contributing
   Download this code to make your Readme files.

   ## Tests
-  None.
+  N/A.

   ## Questions
   For any questions, contact me at: lizbethcastro010@gmail.com